DougManuel/CO2-logger/README.md

 ### Update 2021-05-20

-[Indoor CO2 Sensors for COVID-19 Risk Mitigation: Current Guidance and Limitations](https://ncceh.ca/documents/field-inquiry/indoor-co2-sensors-covid-19-risk-mitigation-current-guidance-and), a review by Canada's National Colloborating Centre for Environmental Health to answer all you questions about CO2 monitors and ventilation.
+[Indoor CO2 Sensors for COVID-19 Risk Mitigation: Current Guidance and Limitations](https://ncceh.ca/documents/field-inquiry/indoor-co2-sensors-covid-19-risk-mitigation-current-guidance-and), a review by Canada's National Colloborating Centre for Environmental Health to answer all your questions about CO2 monitors and ventilation.

 ### Update 2021-05-02